muhibarshad/Zero-to-Advance-OOP-Concepts-CPP/README.md

     algebra obj3=obj1+obj2;
 }
 ```

 ### Note:

 Now the other `Arithematic Operators like -,*,/ ,%` can overloaded in the same way sa above.
-Now the other `Arithematic Operators like -,*,/ ,%` can overloaded in the same way sa above.
- Now the other `Arithematic Operators like -,*,/ ,%` can overloaded in the same way sa above.

 ### Arirthematic Assignment Operator +=

 The simple addition (+=) is like :\
 obj1 += obj2;\
 We will follow the original definition of the += operator.
 Here, the +=